-Pasta Piselli e Pancetta is an easy Italian recipe, perfect for a quick weeknight meal.
+Pasta with Peas and Pancetta is an easy Italian recipe, perfect for a quick weeknight meal.
 The sweet green peas and onions are a great complement to the salty pancetta and parmesan cheese.

 Table of contents